top of page

 Wet (Effusive) FIP

-• Fluid in abdomen or chest
+• Fluid in the abdomen or chest

 • Difficulty breathing